gutris1/segsmaker/README.md

 # Changelog
 ### 2024-06-24
 - Improved Notebook.
-Please NUKE☢️ your current environment with command below, before using new Notebook with venv.
+- Save all your things from there and Please NUKE☢️ your current environment with command below, before using new Notebook with venv.
 ```python
 !rm -rf ~
 ```